JackEdTaylor/LexOPSdocs/docs/03-generate-advanced.md

   generate(20)
 ```

-Here are the first 5 items of each condition that we generated:
+Here are the first 5 items of each condition that we generated.
+This time, all matched items are phonologically similar to one another:

 \small
 <div class = 'table'>